Ignatius of Loyola: Foundation of the Jesuit order

 In 1539, with Peter Faber and Francis Xavier, Ignatius formed the Society of Jesus, which was approved in 1540 by Pope Paul III.
 He was chosen as the first Superior General of the order and invested with the title of "Father General" by the Jesuits.

 Ignatius sent his companions on missions across Europe to create schools, colleges, and seminaries.
 Juan de Vega, then ambassador of Charles V, Holy Roman Emperor in Rome, met Ignatius there and having formed a good impression of the Jesuits, invited them to travel with him to his new appointment as Viceroy of Sicily.
 As a result, a Jesuit college was opened in Messina, which proved a success, so that its rules and methods were later copied in subsequent colleges.
 In a letter to Francis Xavier before his departure to India in 1541, Ignatius famously used the Latin phrase "Ite, inflammate omnia", meaning, "Go, set the world on fire", a phrase used in the Jesuit order to this day.

-With the assistance of his personal secretary, Juan Alfonso de Polanco, Ignatius wrote the Jesuit Constitutions, which were adopted in 1553.
+With the assistance of his secretary, Juan Alfonso de Polanco, Ignatius wrote the Jesuit Constitutions, which were adopted in 1553.
 They created a centralised organisation of the order, and stressed absolute self-denial and obedience to the Pope and to superiors in the Church hierarchy.
-This was summarised in the motto perinde ac cadaver – "as if a dead body", meaning that a Jesuit should be as emptied of ego as is a corpse.
+This was summarised in the motto perinde ac cadaver – "as if a dead body", meaning that a Jesuit should be as empty of ego as is a corpse.
 However the overarching Jesuit principle became: Ad maiorem Dei gloriam ("for the greater glory of God").